desktopsetup/BadOS/README.md

 More TOOLs for iOS instead of boring scripts like opeing a website and thats it. pretty boring ㅤ
 ㅤ
 but with some of these scripts you can get more BLUETOOTH keyboard access!
 ㅤ
 ㅤ
+ㅤ
 such as :